-Mr. Speaker, at this time patients are required to isolate at the hubs for a period prior to returning home, specifically for 14 days on average.
-Now, this does provide benefits, however, I have questions on the details to the Minister of Health.
+Mr. Speaker, patients are currently required to isolate at the hubs prior to returning home for 14 days on average.
+Now, this does provide benefits, but I have questions on the details to the Minister of Health.

-Can the minister verify whether or not the isolation hubs that our medical patients are required to attend, particularly that one we utilize as Baffin residents in Ottawa?
+I was wondering if the minister can provide clarification on the isolation hubs that our medical patients are required to attend, particularly that one we utilize as Baffin residents in Ottawa.
 I have no clue about other hubs, however.

-Can the minister clarify certain details respecting the different staff at the hubs, and the medical patient staff as well as the different service providers either employed or contracted?
+Can the minister clarify certain details respecting the different staff at the hubs, the medical patient staff, as well as the different service providers either employed or contracted?
 Can the minister identify how many contracts are presently signed for the isolation hubs?
 Thank you, Mr. Speaker.

 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-The boarding home he mentioned, the facility in Ottawa is administered by a contractor who either owns the building that houses the medical patients, or who hires an independent contractor in the case of 24-hour food services if no restaurant is available.
-There is a contract in place for catering delivered meals, and the workers and managers are also there to assist them, Mr. Speaker.
+The hotel he mentioned which is located in Ottawa is administered by a contractor who provides the necessary staff and since there is no restaurant at the hotel, an independent contractor is hired to provide 24-hour food services.
+The workers and managers are also there to provide assistance, Mr. Speaker.
 Thank you.